Explore the Peak District this season

 Start exploring this season in the limestone hills of the White Peak.
 Take a look in a cave, inside a copper mine, or find your way orienteering.

-How will you explore the Peak District?
+How will you explore the Peak District this month?

 - Explore Ilam Park with the orienteering course ideal for beginners and families.
 Pick up the map (£1.50) from the shop and away you go!
 Dogs on leads are welcome to join in too.
 No booking needed.